 The wrap-around spider belongs to the Dolophenes genus and there are about 17 species native to Australia and Oceania.
 The wrap-around spider can grow up to a size of 8mm if it’s a female.
 The males are relatively smaller and can grow up to 5-6mm.

 Its most distinguishing feature is the shape of its body.
 The wrap-around spider has a concave underbelly.
 That explains how it can contour its shape to adhere to a tree branch.
 Besides that, its ability to hide in plain sight is magnified by the fact that its outer skin bears a striking resemblance to the bark of a tree.

 This kind of obvious camouflage, where a species blends into its environment is called mimesis.
-The general need of protection from predators to be an impetus for pursuing camouflage applies here too.
+There is a plant that exhibits mimicry too!
+The Boquila vines exhibit mimetic polymorphism.
+The general need for protection from predators to be an impetus for pursuing camouflage applies here too.
 The wrap-around spider is known to hide during the day and build large vertical webs during the night.